MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 The **GetTitleNews** method makes reading the title news very easy.
 The method returns all published title news entries and does not return archived and unpublished entries.

-- Calling [GetTitleNews](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitlenews) from the client **API** will return the news entries in the preferred language of the player, if the Title News item has added localized content in that language, or in the title default language.
+- Calling [GetTitleNews](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitlenews) from the client API will return the news entries in the preferred language of the player, if the title news item has added localized content in that language, or in the title default language.

-- Calling [GetTitleNews](xref:titleid.playfabapi.com.server.title-widedatamanagement.gettitlenews) from the server **API** will return the news entries in the title default language.
+- Calling [GetTitleNews](xref:titleid.playfabapi.com.server.title-widedatamanagement.gettitlenews) from the server API will return the news entries in the title default language.

 ```csharp
 void ReadTitleNews() {